DETAILED ACTION

 CHOI does not teach a crystallization inhibitor.
 However, CHOI teaches that solid crystal is observed when silicon type adhesive is used at donepezil content of not less than 5% by weight so a drug containing matrix layer cannot be formed with high amounts of donepezil.
 Thus, when the silicone type adhesive was used, a drug-containing matrix layer cannot be formed at high amounts of donepezil (see paragraph [0056]).
 Further CHOI teaches crystallization of drug substance in a transdermal delivery system causes various problems, such as decrease in adhesive force, variation in skin permeation rate, storage problems, etc., which make it difficult to incorporate drug substance in a high concentration into a transdermal delivery system (see paragraph [0007]).

-Thus it would be prima facie obvious to one of ordinary skill in the art to utilize the PVP as a crystallization inhibitor in the art of CHOI.
+Thus, it would have been prima facie obvious to one of ordinary skill in the art to utilize the PV as a crystallization inhibitor and use preparation methods taught in the art of IM to the art of CHOI.
 CHOI teaches that crystallization of drug substance in transdermal delivery system may cause various problems, such as decrease in adhesive force, variation in skin permeation rate, storage problems, which makes it difficult to incorporate drug substance in high concentrations into a transdermal delivery system (see paragraph [0007]).
 Further, CHOI discloses formation of crystals when the silicone type adhesive was used so that a drug-containing matrix layer cannot be formed at high amounts of donepezil.
-Thus, it would be obvious to apply the teachings of IM who states that polyvinylpyrrolidone (PVP) in solution with donepezil does not show any crystallization of donepezil to the art of CHOI who teaches crystallization of the drug causes various issues and occurs when a silicon type adhesive is used in order to prevent crystallization of the active ingredient so that more of the drug can be delivered effectively.
+Further, it would be obvious to apply the teachings of IM who states that polyvinylpyrrolidone (PVP) in solution with donepezil does not show any crystallization of donepezil to the art of CHOI who teaches crystallization of the drug causes various issues and occurs when a silicon type adhesive is used in order to prevent crystallization of the active ingredient so that more of the drug can be delivered effectively.
+Regarding preparation of the drug-containing matrix layer, IM teaches the solvent ethanol rather than isopropanol, which would be considered obvious, and by using the teachings of IM with CHOI, a drug-containing matrix layer could be prepared from a composition comprising the components of instant claims.

 Conclusion